prebid/prebid.github.io/prebid-mobile/prebid-mobile.md

 # How does Prebid Mobile work?
 {:.no_toc}

-Prebid Mobile auctions run directly on the device and allow app developers to access demand that may not be available from their mobile ad network.
+Prebid Mobile SDK sends requests to Prebid Server to help app developers to access additional demand that is not available from their mobile ad network.

-All of the demand for Prebid Mobile is sourced through Prebid Server.
 This means you **must** have a Prebid Server account in order to use Prebid Mobile.
-To set up you Prebid Server account for Prebid Mobile, refer to [Get Started with Prebid Server]({{site.github.url}}/prebid-mobile/prebid-mobile-pbs.html)
+To set up your Prebid Server account for Prebid Mobile, refer to [Get Started with Prebid Server]({{site.github.url}}/prebid-mobile/prebid-mobile-pbs.html)

 ### Benefits and features of Prebid Mobile include: